Overgaden Oven Vandet 52: 20th century

-The painter Edvard Weie (1879-1943) resided on and off in one of the fourth floor apartments in the period 1801 to 1908.
+The painter Edvard Weie (1879–1943) resided on and off in one of the fourth floor apartments in the period 1901 to 1908.

 The building was listed in the Danish registry of protected buildings and places in 1945.
 In 1953–55, it was subject to a comprehensive renovation undertaken by the architect Hans Henrik Engqvistl.

 Architecture

 The building is constructed in brick on a plinth of granite ashlars with four storeys over a walk-out basement.
 The seven bays wide facade is plastered and painted blue with white-painted window frames and a white-painted cornice..
 The main entrance in the bay furthest to the right (southwest) is placed in a flat-arched niche and reached via a flight of five granite steps.
-The door is topped by a transsom window with the house number.
-An inscription on the transom reads #Bygget 1772, restaureret 1962" ("Built 1772, restored 1962").
+The door is topped by a transom window with the house number.
+An inscription on the transom reads "Bygget 1772, restaureret 1962" (English: Built 1772, restored 1962).
 An old gas lamp is mounted on the wall next to the doorway.
 The original basement entrance is located in the bay next to the main entrance.
 A second basement entrance in the second bay from the left (northeast) was created in connection with the 1962–53 renovation.

 Two side wings extends from the rear side of the building along each their side of the narrow courtyard.
 The rear side of the front wing and the facades of the two side wings are all rendered yellow.
 The longer southwestern side wing is three storeys tall and topped by a monopitched red tile roof.
 The shorter northeastern side wing is just two storeys tall and also topped by a monopitched red tile roof.

 Today

 The building is today owned by E/F Overgaden Oven Vandet 52, It contains a shop in the basement and condominiums on the upper floors of the front wing.
-The southwestern side wing contains a single condominium on rach floor.
+The southwestern side wing contains a single condominium on each floor.
 The northeastern side wing is part of the condominiums in the front wing to the left.